 Selena is killed by her fan club president

 Award-winning Tejano music star Selena was shot dead by her fan club president outside a Days Inn motel in Texas on March 31, 1995.
 Her death was mourned by fans around the world.
-Two years later, her life story would play out on the big screen in the 1997 film "Selena," starring Jennifer Lopez.
+Two years later, her life story played out on the big screen in the 1997 film "Selena," starring Jennifer Lopez.

-Spice Girls debut Wannabe
+Spice Girls debut 'Wannabe'

 Tupac Shakur is killed in drive-by shooting